ajinkyatalekar/RedditTTS/README.md

 https://user-images.githubusercontent.com/91043799/197540358-fb9a456e-f404-4f96-b0f7-ca5278b78cad.mov

 ## Libraries Used
-All of these are included with the app, except `ffmpeg`.
+All of these are included with the app, except `ImageMagick` and `ffmpeg`.
 If missing, just download it [here](https://ffmpeg.org/download.html).
 - `praw` to scrape Reddit posts.
-- `selenium` and `webdriver_manager` to generate screenshots of the posts.
+- `ImageMagick` to generate screenshots of the posts.
 - `gtts` and `pydub` to generate audio.
 - `moviepy` to generate video.
 - `ffmpeg` and `ffprobe` to generate video.